HAND SURGERY PHILOSOPHY

 The human hand is probably the most intriguing and complexly engineered bio-advanced miracle known to the human mind.

 It is therefore not hard to believe the theory that the brain developed secondary to the hand.
 The wealth of sensory input from the hand feeds the brain, creating millions of new pathways and synapses that have advanced the human brain beyond our comprehension.

-The hand has 27 bones, with three main nerves, 15 muscles, 18 tendons and 2 blood vessels.
-The anatomy and biomechanics of the hand are very complex and probably the most advanced and intricate part of the human body.
+The hand has 27 bones, with three main nerves, 15 muscles, 18 tendons and two blood vessels.
+The anatomy and biomechanics of the hand are very complex, and probably the most advanced and intricate part of the human body.

-Surgery of the hand is complex and highly specialized.
+Hand surgery is complex and highly specialised.
 It deals with pain, loss of function, delicate anatomy, complex biomechanics and to some extent, an intuition or understanding of the complexity of the real problem beyond what is commonly presented.
 This intuition is probably about listening to the patient properly and then listening again.
 The solution is not always clear at first and might never be.
-The solution is not always surgery.
+The solution is not always hand surgery.
 It may be intensive hand therapy or sometimes adequate rest from sport, work or even a long holiday.

-This can be a challenging job, but because Hand Surgeons have received specialised training in the treatment of hand conditions, beyond their board certified speciality training in orthopaedic, plastic and general surgery, this speciality, together with meticulous attention to detail and application of basic principles, can successfully provide great relief for the patient.
+This can be a challenging job, but because hand surgeons have received specialised training in the treatment of hand conditions, beyond their board-certified speciality training in orthopaedic, plastic and general hand surgery, this speciality, together with meticulous attention to detail and application of basic principles, can successfully provide great relief for the patient.

-My endeavour remains to guide and inform the patient, beyond the painful or injured hand, to make an informed decision regarding the best treatment modality.
-For me, it is an honour paired with a huge responsibility to operate on any hand, and I will follow those principles laid down by the fathers of hand surgery.
+Dr van der Spuy’s endeavour remains to guide and inform the patient, beyond the painful or injured hand, to make an informed decision regarding the best treatment modality.
+For Dr van der Spuy, it is an honour paired with a huge responsibility to operate on any hand, and he will follow those principles laid down by the fathers of hand surgery.